-- 1.1 Scottish Police Authority (SPA) inherited a number of residential properties from the Legacy Forces. - 1.2 As at October 2021, SPA's residential estate comprises 104 properties across 12 local authority areas and is a mixture of houses adjoined to operational stations, stand-alone houses and hostels.
+- 1.1 Scottish Police Authority (SPA) inherited a number of residential properties from the Legacy Forces. - 1.2 As at October 2021, SPA's residential estate comprises 104 properties across 12 Local Authority areas and as a mixture of housing adjoined to operational stations stand- alone houses and hostels.
 Around a fifth of these are surplus to requirements, because the properties are in the wrong location, not fit for purpose, or not currently used as police housing.
 The remaining 83 properties are currently being used for police housing, and most of these are located in the Highlands and Islands, Argyll and Bute, Arran and Cumbrae.
-The estate is comprised of mainly owned properties which generally have a high level of investment need. - 1.3 The Estate Strategy (2019) did not include a detailed review of residential property which was intended as a follow-on outcome, and there is no consistent Housing Approach in place.
+The estate is comprised of mainly owned properties which generally have a high level of investment need. - The Estate Strategy (2019) did not include a detailed review of 1.3 residential property and there is no consistent Housing Approach in place.
 It is clear that there is an ongoing need for a certain level of Police Housing.
 Through Police Scotland's Hard to Reach Areas Working Group the risks associated with Police Officer resourcing in island, rural and remote areas have been identified and the need to have housing which supports the wellbeing of our staff.
-In many of these areas, housing availability and cost can be at a premium, making home ownership or rental a severe challenge for our officers where the SPA needs to step in to provide affordable officer accommodation to serve these communities.
-However, the current operating model is no longer sustainable in financial, physical or environmental terms in that our housing stock is ageing, in need of significant repair/refurbishment and is not operating to the benefit of tenants or the environment.
-Due to changes in population and communities, we also recognise that in some cases, the SPA's housing stock no longer matches requirement with over provision in some areas and under provision in others.
+In many of these areas housing availability and cost can be at a premium, making home ownership or rental a severe challenge for our officers where SPA needs to step in to provide affordable officer accommodation to serve these communities.
+However, the current operating model is no longer sustainable in financial, physical or environmental terms in that our housing stock is aging, in need of repair/refurbishment and not operating to the benefit of tenants or the environment.
+Due to changes in population and communities, we also recognise that in some cases SPA's housing stock no longer matches requirement with over provision in some areas and under provision in others.